lightning/bolts/ext-dynamic-commitments.md

 still arises.
 A malicious counterparty could still pin the kickoff transaction
 by:
   - broadcasting the commitment transaction
-  - spending from their anchor output and creating a descendant chain of 25 transactions
+  - spending from their commitment anchor output and creating a descendant chain of 25 transactions

 The honest party is unable to use their anchor on the commitment transaction as:
   - the descendant limit of 25 transactions has been hit